atulk1001/JavaScript-Basics/README.md

 # What kind of language the JavaScript is?

   JavaScript is a high-level, interpreted, dynamic programming language.
-  JavaScript supports Functional and object-oriented programming.
+  JavaScript supports both Functional and object-oriented programming.